MONICA-Project/GOST-tools/readme.md

                         you can define field values for created records otherwise default value will be used
                         (ex: --create num 2 description new_description --type Sensors)

+  --store STORE         store the results of command execution in the
+                        specified file
 ```

 More details about GOST-CLI implementation: